-Public goods, on the other hand, are non-rivalrous and non-excludable.
+Public goods, on the other hand, are non-rivalrous and nonexcludable.
 These goods are provided by the government or public institutions for the benefit of society as a whole.
 Public goods are available to everyone, and one person's consumption does not diminish its availability for others.
-Examples of public goods include street lighting, national defense, and public parks.
-For instance, if the government builds a park in your neighborhood, you can enjoy its benefits, and others can as well.
+Examples of public goods include street lighting, roads, and public parks.
+For instance, if the government builds park in your neighborhood, you can enjoy its benefits, and others can as well.